fedepaol/fedepaol.github.io/source/_posts/2016-01-01-cached-rest-requests-with-rxjava.markdown

 ---

 ####Disclaimer:
 In this post I am trying to cover a proper approach to a common problem.
-I am still trying to understand RxJava so what I write here might not be the best way to solve the problem.
+I am still in the process of wrapping my head around RxJava so what I write here might not be the best way to solve the problem.

 # Cached requests with RxJava
 Lately I've been trying to develop a rest backed app using RxJava.
 I must admit that once you get in the proper mental mood, RxJava almost feels like cheating.
 Everything looks cleaner, multiple requests can be composed and manipulated easily, the StrictMode gets satisfied by observing on the ui thread and subscribing on a different thread, and all the nice things that can be read about how cool is RxJava with Android.